Todd D. Krafft Septic Health Initiative Program

 The Town of Nags Head provides non-emergency free septic system inspections to homeowners that have conventional septic systems that are sized less than 3000 gallons per day.

 Free services from town staff include: locating your system, discussing concerns about installation and maintenance, inspections to detect problems early, and a follow-up report that outlines your system location and whether it is in need of pumping or repair.

-If our free inspection finds that your system needs pumping or repair, our staff can act as a mediator between the property owner and contractor.
+If our free inspection finds that your system needs pumping or repair, our staff can coordinate between the property owner and contractor.
 We can assist with necessary permitting and offer financial assistance.
-Property owners can receive a $30 credit on their water account for pumping their system.
+Property owners can receive a $150 credit on their water account for pumping their system.
 Water credits are valid 90 days from the pumpout date, and can be applied once every 3 years.
 The town also offers low-interest loans for those who need to make repairs.

-The town offers free septic inspections.
+The town offers free septic inspections for conventional systems.
 This free service includes locating your system and determining if the tank needs pumping.
 Staff will discuss any concerns about maintenance and provide a follow-up report outlining suggested next steps.
 These inspections are for non-emergency only.
 If an emergency occurs with your septic system please contact a septic contractor.